initia-labs/minievm/app/ibc-hooks/README.md

 // AsyncCallback is data wrapper which is required
 // when we implement async callback. type AsyncCallback struct {
- // callback id should be issued form the executor contract Id            uint64 `json:"id"`
+ // callback id should be issued from the executor contract Id            uint64 `json:"id"`
  ContractAddr  string `json:"contract_addr"`
 }